 A simple and effective way to turn away missionaries is to politely state that you are not interested in the message they want to share with you.
-Neither do you want them to come back again nor do you want to take any information materials.
+You don’t want them to come back either, and you don’t want to take informational materials from them.

 Being polite is the key and keeping the message you give to them short gets them on their way quickly.

 Understand their Motivation

 Missionaries aren’t there to bother you, but they do feel they must share information.
 They want to embrace those in the community with an interest in their religion.
 They also enjoy being able to convert others or to get them to commit to volunteering time or even coming to the church for the first time.

 Set clear boundaries you aren’t interested in and turn them away.
 Otherwise, they will continue to see you as a possible person to continue reaching out to.

 One of the main reasons people engage with missionaries when they have no desire to is because they feel guilty.
 Society often makes us feel like we have to give people a chance to share information with us or we aren’t being polite.